alvarorf/microverse_bubble_sort/README.md

 # Advanced Building Blocks: Bubble Sort

 Welcome to our project "Advanced Building Blocks: Bubble Sort".
 The purpose of this project was to develop our own Bubble sort algorithm.
+We developed two versions: `bubble_sort()` which only accepts an array as an argument and `bubble_sort_by()` which can also take in a block as an argument.

 ## Built With